n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.freshservice.md

 # Freshservice

-Freshdesk node allows you to automate work in the Freshdesk platform and integrate Freshdesk with other applications. n8n has built-in support for a wide range of Freshdesk features, which includes basic operations like creating, updating, deleting, and getting contacts and tickets.
+Freshservice node allows you to automate work in the Freshservice platform and integrate Freshservice with other applications. n8n has built-in support for a wide range of Freshdesk features, which includes basic operations like creating, updating, deleting, and getting agent information and departments.

 On this page, you'll find a list of operations the Freshdesk node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Freshdesk credentials](https://docs.n8n.io/integrations/builtin/credentials/freshdesk/) for guidance on setting up authentication.
+    Refer to the [Freshservice credentials](https://docs.n8n.io/integrations/builtin/credentials/freshservice/) for guidance on setting up authentication.

 !!! note "Examples and templates"
-    For example, usage and templates to help you get started, take a look at n8n's [Freshdesk integrations](https://n8n.io/integrations/freshdesk/){:target="_blank" .external-link} list.
+    For example, usage and templates to help you get started, take a look at n8n's [Freshservice integrations](https://n8n.io/integrations/freshservice/){:target="_blank" .external-link} list.

 ## Basic operations